Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/crash-ping.rst

           EventLoopNestingLevel: <levels>, // Optional, present only if >0, indicates the nesting level of the event-loop
           ExperimentalFeatures: <features>, // Optional, a comma-separated string that specifies the enabled experimental features from about:preferences#experimental
           GPUProcessLaunchCount: <num>, // Number of times the GPU process was launched
+          HeadlessMode: "1", // Optional, "1" if the app was invoked in headless mode via `--headless ...` or `--backgroundtask ...`
           ipc_channel_error: <error string>, // Optional, contains the string processing error reason for an ipc-based content crash
           IsGarbageCollecting: "1", // Optional, if set indicates that the crash occurred while the garbage collector was running
           LowCommitSpaceEvents: <num>, // Windows-only, present only if >0, number of low commit space events detected by the available memory tracker